saphingus/passman/README.md

 ```

 ### usage
-after launching the program, you will be prompted to enter your master password. once authenticated, you can use the following options:
+after launching the program, you will be prompted to enter your master password, once authenticated, you can use the following options:

 - add a new password